Kequc/kequtest/readme.md

 ## Use

+Kequtest finds all `.test.js` files recursively throughout the current directory.

 `describe`

 `it`

-Kequtest finds all `.test.js` files recursively throughout the current directory.
-Tests are defined using `it` blocks, and sometimes those are contained inside `describe` blocks.
-A test is written so that when an error is thrown it fails.

-Easy way to throw an error is by using Node's [`assert`](https://nodejs.org/api/assert.html) library.
+Containers are defined using `describe` and tests are defined with `it`, a test will fail if an error is thrown.
+Easy way to throw an error is by using [`assert`](https://nodejs.org/api/assert.html).

 ## Example